medxchange/MedXChangeIntegrationAPIDocumentation/endpoints/cases/reviewcases.md

 ## Description

 Get a list of cases on the device that are filtered and sorted correctly to render a review section on the client.
-This request is similar to [<code>ALL_CASES</code>](../cases/allcases.md), but it returned only closed cases, sorted from last completed to oldest.
+This request is similar to [<code>ALL_CASES</code>](../cases/allcases.md), but it returns only closed cases, sorted from last completed to oldest.
+Cases added to the worklist will not be returned, unless the case has been in progress at least once before.

 ***